by Kathy Clarkson and Anton Mei Brandt

 Yamato is acting as a shield against the Destructive Liberation force, countering their attacks by launching a barrage of missiles to meet theirs.
 The leader of this new group of aggressors, their “priest”, laments having to fight Yamato.
 He believes the ship which incited their force to rebel in the first place is protecting Dessler remnants, vowing that all ships opposing their cause shall be sunk.
 The chain of retaliatory fire continues with some missiles hitting dangerously close to the civilian transports, giving Vice Captain Sanada a hard time.

-[AMB]: Whether you choose to believe the priest or not as a first time viewer, the irony behind Yamato’s actions here is stark if he’s right.
-But even if they are Dessler remnants, they’re people risking their lives to protect refugees from both Earth and Garmillas, while this priest is raining hellfire on all opposition.
+[AMB]: Whether you choose to believe the priest or not as a first time viewer, the irony behind Yamato’s actions here is stark if he’s right, since the ship which once sparked violent revolution is now protecting remnants of the Dessler regime.
+But even if Keyman’s friends are Dessler remnants, they’re people risking their lives to protect refugees from both Earth and Garmillas, while this priest is raining hellfire on all opposition.

 [KC]: So these guys are a new problem, having left Garmillas when Abelt dropped his evil base on his own capital city.
 Unsurprisingly, they don’t seem to be that concerned about their fellow citizens now that they have a bunch of guns and bombs.
 I wouldn’t be surprised to find out this priest character’s name is Gaidel.
 He was a general in Yamato III, although there he was more than a bit of a fanatic for Dessler.
 And he had a similar character design.
 It would be neat if this was a play on that.

 [AMB]: Not sure I’d say New Baleras itself was an inherently evil base.
-Even Welte Talan agrees with me on that one.
-And Gaidel may not be here as a character this time, but here’s a reminder that his voice actor performs Gaileen in 2202!
-On a visual note, I love the way Yamato’s missiles branch out like two wings, it really helps to show how the ship itself is a destructive angel.
+Even Welte Talan agrees with me on that one, originally aiding in its conception as Garmillas new capital.
+And Gaidel may not be here as a character this time, but here’s a reminder that his voice actor performs Gairen in 2202!
+On a visual note, I love the way Yamato’s missiles branch out like two wings, emphasizing how the ship itself is a destructive angel.
 It protects the refugees below, but its wings are weapons.
 This visual metaphor will be important in a few minutes.

 In the midst of the chaos, Yuki is doing her best to get every civilian aboard the transport vessels, reassuring them of safe passage to Earth with her.
 Despite this charade being orchestrated by Keyman’s friends, Kazette’s sub-commander voices his intent of not taking off before all refugees are safe on board.
 The bridge of the Garmillan command ship is then informed by a radar operator of enemy “reinforcements” hiding in the clouds above.
 These are not just ships, they’re interplanetary ballistic missiles, or “anti-planet” missiles from the last war.
 Kazette is visually distraught by this fact, questioning how a group of rebels could have gotten their hands on such WMD’s.

-[AMB]: Good question, how did they acquire anti-planet missiles in general peacetime?
+[AMB]: Through Kazette’s insistence on saving the refugees, the Dessler remnants noble intentions are subtly foreshadowed.
+I have a question though, how did the Liberation Force acquire anti-planet missiles in general peacetime?
 Are they backed by someone?
 Did they steal them?
-Or did they stumble upon some in storage?
+Did Gatlantis aid them or did they perhaps stumble upon some in storage?
 In any case, Kazette’s group is shocked.

 [KC]: There is a lot more going on politically with Garmillas than we have gotten in the past.
 I’m not sure where this faction fits into the mix, but it’s interesting to be seeing more of the Great Garmillas Empire than just Dessler flying around with a bunch of soldiers.

-[AMB]: They’re most likely a zealous group of freedom fighters dissatisfied with the slow bureaucratic shift from dictatorship to democracy back on Garmillas, and in their view Dessler’s remnants are puppeteering this new faux-democracy.
-The fact that our first real view on the political side of things comes from two opposing smaller factions controlled by unreliable narrators is a neat writing trick to get the audience thinking about it.
+[AMB]: Based on what we hear throughout this episode, the Liberation Front is a zealous group of freedom fighters dissatisfied with the slow bureaucratic shift from dictatorship to democracy back on Garmillas, and in their view Dessler’s remnants are puppeteering this new faux-democracy.
+The fact that our first real view on the political side of things comes from two opposing smaller factions controlled by unreliable narrators is a clever writing trick to get the audience thinking about it.

 Inside the Akerian projection room, Zordar is busy projecting his views at Kodai.
 Destruction, revolution and war, they’re all facts of life which every civilization has to face.
 It’s a meaningless cycle which ends with self-annihilation.
 Zordar thinks it’s laughable that this cycle is encouraged by reasons like “for their country,” or “for their family,” or “for their beliefs.”
 It’s unbearable to watch the cruelty of humans, who rob and kill one another for love.
 But the Emperor will change this.
 Through a process of enveloping all humans in Gatlantis’ brand of “true love,” humans will attain true happiness and peace.